venkataprabhav/EmployeesAPI/README.md

 # EmployeesAPI
-This project is a web API built with ASP.NET Core and Angular that allows users to manage a list of employees.
-Users can view a list of employees, add new employees, edit existing employee information, and delete employees from the list - perform CRUD (Create, Read, Update, Delete) operations on employee data.
-The project follows the MVC (Model-View-Controller) architectural pattern.
+This project is a full-stack web application built with ASP.NET Core and Angular that allows users to manage a list of employees.
+Users can perform CRUD (Create, Read, Update, Delete) operations on employee data.
+The project follows the MVC (Model-View-Controller) architectural pattern and includes unit testing using xUnit to ensure the reliability of the application.

 ## Features